Explore Sukhothai: A Guide to Thailand’s First Kingdom

 What is the best time to visit Sukhothai?

-The best time is when the weather is most comfortable and cool for travel i.e. between November to January.
+The best time is when the weather is most comfortable and cool for travel i.e. between November and January.
 July to October are mostly rainy days so avoid that time of the year.

 How many days do you need in Sukhothai?